delbertina/sound-cookies/README.md

 Add-Content $file "]"
 ```

 I use the following Javascript code to merge the arrays by file name and output back as json.
 Honestly should probably change this to a python script, but this works for now.
+Array 1 is new info, array 2 is existing info.

+Updating Existing Master List
 ```JS
 const array3 = []
 array2.forEach((item, index) => {